leonie1903/Stage_prediction_mouvement/readme.md

 - Segment accelerometric signals into relevant movement periods
 - Extract meaningful time-series features (statistical, fractal, and shapelets)
 - Classify functional activities such as eating, dressing, or personal care
-- Adapt to real-world conditions and motor asymmetries found in post-stroke individuals

 ## Notebooks